just-the-docs/just-the-docs/docs/artificial-intelligence/2.c.i/index.md

 - **Group fairness**: Groups should be viewed as similar and be treated similarly, acknowledging that historically groups might have been treated differently and thus have different opportunities.
 Here are [**three criteria for group fairness**](javascript:openPanel('group-fairness')):

-    - Independence: A person’s group membership should not affect their outcome.
+    - **Independence**: A person’s group membership should not affect their outcome.

     - **Separation**: An individual’s group should not impact their outcomes depending on the “true outcome.”
 That is, if we split the people into two parts – those screened in and those screened out –  then in each part the independence condition above should apply.
 This implies the probability of an error (false positive or false negative) should be the same for different groups.